jamisoncozart/Using-the-GitHub-API-Tutorial/README.md

 When we reference our `data` parameter in our callback function and `console.log()` it, we can view it in our browser's console.

 This is great!
-The request we made is returning us an array of objects, with each object reference each repository on our GitHub!
+The request we made is returning us an array of objects, with each object referencing each repository on our GitHub!

-Before we move on to filtering out the data we want from this `data` array of objects, lets clean up our code slightly to make it easier to understand:
+Before we move on to filtering out the data we want from this `data` array of objects, lets clean up our code slightly to make it easier to read:
 ```javascript
 var url = "https://api.github.com/users/jamisoncozart/repos?per_page=100";